keishacard/greenhand-gardener/README.md

 ### Greenhand Gardener Features:

-1. Garden Themes:
+1. Garden Themes: The main dashboard after login features several prebuilt garden themes to explore and an option to build a garden independently from scratch.
+Select a garden theme to explore plants and tips.

-2. User Gardens:
+2. User Gardens: Save the garden to reference later or edit to preferences or hardiness zone.
+Gardens can be removed from user's gardens.

-3. Friends:
+3. Friends: View the gardens of friends using the app to stay inspired!

 ![image](src/components/img/greenhand-DBdiagram.jpg)